ocean-perception/biocam_emulator/protocol.md

 ## Summaries

-If summaries are requested using the command `*bc_start_summaries\n`, BioCam4000 will change status to 9 and start computing summaries.
+If summaries are requested using the command `*bc_start_summaries X Y\n`, BioCam4000 will change status to 9 and start computing summaries.
 When summaries are ready, BioCam4000 will change status to 10 and start sending summaries.

 The summaries are sent in the following format: